shvmm/ReverseMyopia/README.md

 Math is created using mathcha.io/editor

-Chart is created in GIMP
+Chart is created in GIMP, Graphs is using Desmos

 Documents in LibreOffice